This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

-This jacket is at the lower end of the price range though so you can naturally expect a bit less.
 In terms of breathability, the Resolve’s 2 layer construction with mesh drop liner utilizes North Face Dry-vent technology.
-This offers a basic enough solution and so again isn’t as functional as its peers.
+This offers a basic enough solution and so again isn’t as functional as some if its peers.

 There are no extra venting options like pit zips.
 The jacket is one of the heavier options listed here and isn’t stowable in its pocket by design.
 The hood is adjustable and performs well, and the handcuffs are elastic.
 Now, this may sound a bit so-so, but it isn’t really the case.

-The Resolve is very accessible in terms of price, and it will offer a sturdy enough option for day hiking and general day-to-day use.
+The Resolve comes in at a very accessible price point, and it will offer a sturdy enough option for day hiking and general day-to-day use.

 For someone just testing the waters with hiking or who just enjoys a good hike in the hills with their dog at the weekend, the Resolve should suit them just fine without breaking the bank!

 - A quality hard shell jacket that is a great choice for year-round hiking

 - Not bad in terms of weight for the functionality you get